kogakure/website-11ty-stefanimhoff.de/src/posts/2022/building-a-personal-brand.md

 I created designs for both websites, but they were based on the same Design System, using the same color palettes, grid, font, icons, and mood.

-They look similar enough to not be a copy but use a lot of the same code base.
+They look different enough to not be a copy but use a lot of the same code base.
 Visitors of two or more of my websites will immediately recognize they are based on the same design.

 ## Photo Blog